xlucn/fio-cdm/README.md

 # fio-cdm

 A python script to generate [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark/)-style test result with [fio](https://github.com/axboe/fio).
-Should work across multi platforms as long as you have `fio` and `python` (need version 3.3 and above) in case you want to compare the results with CrystalDiskMark.
+Should work across multi platforms as long as you have `fio` and `python` in case you want to compare the results with CrystalDiskMark.

 This is still WIP.
 I am a novice python coder and not familiar with fio, so the test result is expected to be imprecise.
 Correction and advices are welcome.